elcoosp/elcoosp-configs/README.md

 ## 🎉 Getting started

-Find the tool for which you want a config and browse the available ones
+Browse the packages list and individually install the config you need

 ## 📋 Installation